alpacahq/user-docs/content/api-documentation/api-v2/market-data/streaming.md

 }
 {{< /snippet >}}

-The stream names can optionally be suffixed by `polyfeed/`
+The stream names can optionally be prefixed by `polyfeed/`
 {{< snippet >}}
 {
     "action": "listen",